-After six days at Sossusvlei we drove to Swakopmund via Solitaire, the Gaub Canyon, the Kuiseb Canyon and Walvis Bay.
+After six days at Sossusvlei, we drove to Swakopmund via Solitaire, the Gaub Canyon, the Kuiseb Canyon, and Walvis Bay.
 The gravel road was again very easy to drive.
-But nevertheless we were nearly involved in a severe accident.
+But nevertheless, we were nearly involved in a severe accident.
 The car in front of us, a VW Polo, was driving in the middle of the road with 80 km/h (which is clearly too fast for a VW Polo on a very bumpy gravel road).
-Finally in a curve a frontal collision with an oncoming car was only avoided because both drivers luckily decided to escape to the ‘wrong side’.
+Finally, in a curve, a frontal collision with an oncoming car was only avoided because both drivers luckily decided to escape to the ‘wrong side’.
 A very dangerous situation.
 We all stopped our cars and the Polo driver explained that he was driving on the wrong side because he felt that the road was too rough on his side.
-The greatest danger in Namibia are probably not wild animals but crazy tourists driving with unsuitable cars much too fast on gravel roads.
+The greatest danger in Namibia is probably not wild animals but crazy tourists driving with unsuitable cars much too fast on gravel roads.

-Finally we arrived at Swakopmund where we checked in at the Desert Villa Guesthouse.
+Finally, we arrived at Swakopmund where we checked in at the Desert Villa Guesthouse.
 The owner of the guesthouse was again extremely friendly and helpful.
 She had some great tips regarding the restaurants in Swakopmund and interesting places to visit.
-The only disadvantage of the guesthouse was that is has no heating.
+The only disadvantage of the guesthouse was that has no heating.
 But this is typical for nearly all houses in Namibia.
-During the five days we stayed in Swakopmund the nights were very cold.
+During the five days, we stayed in Swakopmund the nights were very cold.
 Everything was feeling damp due to the nearby ocean.
 We had to use many blankets to stay warm during the night.
-But according to the people living in Swakopmund these were the coldest days of the year.
-At other times of the year this is probably not a problem.
+But according to the people living in Swakopmund, these were the coldest days of the year.
+At other times of the year, this is probably not a problem.

-From Swakopmund we did several trips to nearby places of interest.
-On one day we drove for example to Cape Cross.
-Along the salt road to Cape Cross you find some colorful lichen fields, a ship wreck and if you are lucky some meerkats.
+From Swakopmund, we did several trips to nearby places of interest.
+One day we drove for example to Cape Cross.
+Along the salt road to Cape Cross, you find some colorful lichen fields, a shipwreck, and if you are lucky some meerkats.
 We saw a group of about 30.

-Another great place to view all kind of birds are the bird sanctuaries near Walvis Bay and the coastline between Walvis Bay and Pelican Point.
+Another great place to view all kinds of birds is the bird sanctuaries near Walvis Bay and the coastline between Walvis Bay and Pelican Point.
 You can find there flamingo colonies with thousands of flamingos.

 If you continue from Walvis Bay to Pelican Point you will drive along colorful salt fields.